- TAX INFO

 Paid preparer must sign your return.
 Generally, anyone you pay to prepare your return must sign it and include their preparer tax identification number (PTIN) in the space provided.
 The preparer must give you a copy of the return for your records.
 Someone who prepares your return but does not charge you should not sign your return.

 Self-Select PIN.
 The Self-Select PIN method allows you to create your own PIN.
-If you are married, you and your spouse each will need to create a PIN and enter these PINs as your electronic signatures.
+If you are filing a joint return, both you and your spouse must create a separate PIN to enter as an electronic signature.

 A PIN is any combination of five digits you choose except five zeros.
 If you use a PIN, there is nothing to sign and nothing to mail - not even your Forms W-2.